aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/managing-2d-barcodes/_index.md

 Unlike one-dimensional barcodes, two-dimensional ones often contain a large amount of data as they have been introduced exactly to address such a need.
 This human-readable barcode text does not require to be printed out as it does not undergo machine scanning.
 Therefore, it may be necessary to hide the contents of the *CodeText* property for 2D barcodes in cases when the text is too long to be displayed on a barcode label.

 ### **Hiding Barcode Text**
-The following code snippet demonstrates how to hide the contents of the *CodeText* property.
+The following code snippet demonstrates how to hide the contents of *CodeText*.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-HideBarcodeCodeText-HideBarcodeCodeText.cs" >}}